What is this medicine?

 A patient package insert for the product will be given with each prescription and refill.
 Read this sheet carefully each time.
 The sheet may change frequently.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 What may interact with this medicine?

-What should I watch for while using this medicine?Visit your health care professional for regular checks on your progress.
+Visit your health care professional for regular checks on your progress.
 You will need a regular breast and pelvic exam.
 You should also discuss the need for regular mammograms with your health care professional, and follow his or her guidelines.